core.dictionary¶

 To have a complete illustration of the access to the information of all classes in

-methods which write them in Khiops Dictionary
+this module look at their write methods which write them in Khiops Dictionary

-file format (.kdic
+file format (.kdic).

 Functions¶